 On the downside, there have been some complaints that it constantly sends out reminders to purchase its premium version (which ranges from $29.88 – $129.99), something that may be of a little bit of annoyance to some of the users.
 Apart from this little caveat, everything seems to be well and good.

-Next one in our list of best ad blocker Chrome extensions comes AdBlocker Ultimate.
+The next one in our list of best adblocker Chrome extensions is the AdBlocker Ultimate.
 It stands at its promise of delivering an ad-free experience and does so in style.

 To begin with, it claims to put an end to all kinds of trackers, whether harmful or just for data collection purposes, malware, adware, and other scripts that might conflict with the usability factor.